redshifting/um7java/README.md

 client.setDataRate(UM7Attributes.Gps, UM7Attributes.Frequency.Gps.Off);
 ```

-* For all other attributes rate is integer from 0 to 255 that defines frequency in Hz
+* For all other attributes `rate` is integer from `0` to `255` that defines frequency in `Hz`:

 ```
-//enable Temperature packet at 123 Hz rate client.setDataRate(UM7Attributes.Temperature, 123);
+//enable Binary Temperature packet at 123 Hz rate client.setDataRate(UM7Attributes.Temperature, 123);

-//disable Temperature packet
+//disable Binary Temperature packet client.setDataRate(UM7Attributes.Temperature, 0);
-client.setDataRate(UM7Attributes.Temperature, 0);
 ```